svenssonjoel/lispBM/README.md

 ## Purpose
 1. Have fun.
 2. Learn about lisp.
-3. An interactive REPL for Zynq devboard.
+3. An interactive REPL for devboards.
 4. ...

 ## Features